microsoft/aitour-get-started-with-fabric/lab/tutorial-3-query-data.md

-# Real-Time Intelligence tutorial part 4: Query streaming data in a KQL queryset
+# Real-Time Intelligence tutorial part 3: Query streaming data in a KQL queryset

 In this part of the tutorial, you learn how to query your streaming data in a [KQL queryset](create-query-set.md).
 You create a KQL queryset, write a KQL query, and visualize the data in a time chart.

 ## Create a KQL queryset

-1. Browse to the KQL database you have created in a previous step, named *Tutorial*.
+1. From the navigation bar open the KQL database you created in a previous step, named *Tutorial*.
 2. Verify that the data is flowing into the database by viewing the **Size** tile in the database details page.
 The values in this tile should be greater than zero.
+If the values in the **Size** tile are zero, select **Refresh** from the menu ribbon.
-3. From the ribbon, select **New related item** and choose **KQL Queryset**.
+3. From the menu ribbon, select **New related item** and choose **KQL Queryset**.

     :::image type="content" source="media/lab/new-queryset.png" alt-text="Screenshot of Tutorial database showing adding a new related item that is a KQL queryset.":::

-4. Enter the name for the KQL Queryset: *TutorialQueryset*.
+4. Enter the name for the KQL Queryset: *TutorialQueryset* and select **Create**.
+5. Select the *Tutorial* database as the data source for the KQL queryset then select  **Connect**
-5. Select **Create**.
+6. Select **Create**.
     A new KQL queryset is created and opens in the KQL Queryset editor.
-It's connected to the *Tutorial* database as a data source, and is prepopulated with several general queries.
+It's connected to the *Tutorial* database as a data source, and is pre-populated with several general queries.

 ## Write a KQL query

 The name of the table you created in a previous step is *TutorialTable*.
 Use this (case-sensitive) name as the data source for your query.

-1. In the query editor, enter the following query.
+1. In the query editor, delete the pre-populated queries and enter the following query.
 Then press **Shift + Enter** to run the query.

     ```kusto
     TutorialTable